 Q: This claim was supposed to take 8-16 weeks – how long will it take now?

 Unlike us, the FOS are not bound by deadlines and are contending with a backlog.
 They are currently stating that their investigations can take between 18-24 months from the date in which they receive an appeal.
 Until the adjudicator reaches their decision, the lender is not obliged to provide you with any compensation so we must wait for the appeal to be concluded.

 Q: How long will it be before I get my money?

 When an offer is received, the Gamma team will arrange for monies owed to you to be paid as quickly as possible.
 Barclays, Lloyds and HBOS will usually pay money directly into your account within 28 days of the offer letter being issued.
 Most other lenders require clients to sign a form accepting the offer – they usually pay out within 28 days of receiving the signed acceptance.

 Q: I have received my money – how do you get paid?

 We agree fees of 25% + VAT of the total redress offered by your lender, including any reduction of any outstanding agreement, should your claim be successful.

 If your lender pays the redress directly to us, we will forward this onto you, minus our fee; this deduction will be detailed on an invoice.
 There would be nothing further to pay in this instance.

 If the lender has paid you directly, please let us know right away.
-We will check the amount is correct and then issue you an invoice – please make sure you have paid us before you spend your redress.
+We will check the offer they have made and then issue you an invoice – please make sure you have paid us before you spend your redress.

 Q: This is a simple process, why should I pay you?